arnobastenhof/oberon/README.md

 * Despite the absence of `NEW`, `POINTER`s can still be used, albeit only through recource to the unsafe `SYSTEM.ADR` and `SYSTEM.VAL` functions.
 See `test/pointer.mod` for an example.
-Future versions may remedy some of these issues (or not).
-Note this project mainly served self-educational purposes.

 ## Requirements